zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 ## Overview

 You can use the Zeus API to programmatically interact with our cloud platform's core infrastructure apis and services, or you can use our web interface to interact with the platform.
-You can deploy any app that costs $500/mo or less without a credit card that deletes itself after an hour, unless you add billing before then.

 ## 1-on-1 Tailored Onboarding